Series of events in 2019 on artistic cooperation in border regions

 - The series kicked off with a podium discussion and a touring artists workshop on 26.04.2019 in Frankfurt (Oder) as part of the student art festival Art an der Grenze na granicy and the Brandenburgisches Landesmuseum für Moderne Kunst.

-- In cooperation with the Weissensee Kunsthochschule Berlin, a lecture was given on 14.06.2019 by Norbert Cyrus (Research associate of the European University Viadrina, Frankfurt (Oder) - Viadrina Center B/ORDERS IN MOTION) on the thematization of boundaries in the social sciences and in visual arts.
+- In cooperation with the Weissensee Kunsthochschule Berlin, a lecture was given on 14.06.2019 by Norbert Cyrus (Research associate of the European University Viadrina, Frankfurt (Oder) - Viadrina Center B/ORDERS IN MOTION) on the thematization of borders in the social sciences and in visual arts.

-- More best practice examples will be presented at the closing event and in cooperation with Kloster Bentlage in Rheine on 15./16.11.2019.
+- More best practice examples were presented at the closing event in cooperation with Kloster Bentlage in Rheine on 15./16.11.2019.
 Program: Panel discussion with artists from Germany and the Netherlands and project leaders of the EUREGIO taNDem project - Consulting workshop in German and Dutch on the international mobility of artists - Workshop discussion: What similarities can be observed across the regions in cross-border work?
 What specific opportunities and challenges exist?
 How can artists and cultural actors receive support and bundle results here?

 IGBK discusses artistic cooperation in border regions of Germany in a series of events 2019 under the title "Übergänge/ Nachbarschaft".

 The events debate the specific quality of artistic work on intra-European borders.
 What conditions are cooperations subject to?
 What funding opportunities exist, especially from the EU side, and how do these affect the artistic work in those regions?